xou816/slack-components/README.md

 }
 ```

-In that exemple, the `actions` part of the message would only be computed once in ten clicks -- until the labels needs to be changed!
+In that example, the `actions` part of the message would only be computed once in ten clicks -- until the labels needs to be changed!
 Not convinced?
 Display the date in this button!

 Computed properties
 -------------------